TokenBrice/blog/content/posts/2021/luchadores-nft.md

 We are talking here only about "formal" implications.
 Of course, we must not forget all the community initiatives.
 It is impossible to list them all here, but I will mention them anyway:

 * Nicosz who created a [tool in Python to analyze data related to Luchadores](https://github.com/sznicolas/luchadata).
-* A [dashboard to track key metrics on Luchadores](https://dune.xyz/lokhidor/Luchadores), offered by cnhkp.eth, thanks to Nicosz' tool.
+* A [dashboard to track key metrics on Luchadores](https://dune.xyz/lokhidor/Luchadores), offered by cnhkp.eth, using Dune Analytics and thanks to Nicosz' help.
 * Or OxMule which has [translated the whitepaper](https://whitepaper.luchadores.io/v/francais/) in a few days.
 * Without forgetting the many collectors and "snipers" of the Discord who animate it every day, like Chainlinkers, one of the first members of the community who won two giveaways in a row on his birthday and became a legend.